More on one class of fractals: Introduction

 \section{Introduction}

-In 1977, the notion ``fractal" was introduced by B.~Mandelbrot in \cite{Mandelbrot1977}.
-A fractal in the wide sense is a set whose topological dimension does not coincide with the Hausdorff-Besicovitch dimension (the fractal dimension), and in the narrow sense it is a set that has the fractional fractal dimension.
+In 1977, the notion ``fractal" was considered by B.~Mandelbrot in \cite{Mandelbrot1977}.
+A fractal in the wide sense is a set whose topological dimension does not coincide with the Hausdorff dimension (the fractal dimension), and in the narrow sense it is a set that has the fractional fractal dimension.

 Fractals are the most appropriate mathematical models of natural objects.
 The importance of fractals lies in modeling of physical and biological processes, and also fractal is a strictly mathematical notion that unites various mathematical objects, e.g. continuous nowhere differentiable functions, singular distributions, curves and surfaces that do not have the tangent at any point, etc. (see \cite{{Falconer1997}, {Falconer2004}, {Mandelbrot1977}}).
 Indeed, the following examples are natural examples of fractals: the rings around planets (such fractals have the property of self-similarity), the snow cover in a mountain region, linear lightning, cloud borders, forms of coast lines or rivers.
 In fact, one can model coast lines and rivers by continuous nowhere differentiable functions.
 One of the oldest mathematical examples of fractals is the Cantor set